Arash-abraham/Oscar/README.md

 A powerful tool to generate a customizable keylogger payload for Windows.
 It captures keystrokes and sends them discreetly to your Telegram bot.

-> **⚠️ Warning**: This tool is for educational purposes or authorized security testing only.
+> **Warning**: This tool is for educational purposes or authorized security testing only.
 Unauthorized keylogging is illegal and unethical.

 ---
 ## Features 🔥